alpha-ap/project-alpha/README.md

 # project-alpha
-Hello I am a 21 year old engineering graduate working on my programming skills and problem solving abilities.
+Hello I am a currently working on my problem solving and programming skills